GDP in China

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-House prices in China in 70 large- and medium-sized cities rose 0.3% in February from the previous month, according to a weighted average index calculated by Thomson Reuters from data issued by the National Bureau of Statistics (NBS).
+House prices in 70 large- and medium-sized Chinese cities rose 0.6% in March from the previous month, according to a weighted average index calculated by Thomson Reuters from data issued by the National Bureau of Statistics (NBS).

-In the first two months of the year, urban fixed-asset investment (FAI), excluding rural households, expanded 8.9%.
+In the first three months of the year, urban fixed-asset investment (FAI), excluding rural households, expanded 9.2% annually, which was above the 8.9% increase in the January-February period.